 Calculating PTO accruals and employee balances requires you to make sure that you consult federal and state labor laws.
 It also requires a few decisions, such as whether to include sick leave as part of PTO or not.

 It’s best practice to track your sick leave accruals and balances separately from PTO available for vacation and other personal reasons.
 That’s because in some states, sick leave must be paid out upon termination, while PTO doesn’t have to be.

 While last year’s PTO balance doesn’t affect this year’s accrual rate, it does affect the starting balance at the beginning of the year (calendar, fiscal, or anniversary), and the total balance of PTO your employee has available.
 More than three-fourths of companies offering PTO allow employees to roll over some amount.

 In states like California, if you offer PTO, you must allow employees to roll it over, or pay it out upon termination.
 There’s no “use it or lose it” option allowed.

-Part-Time Employees vs Full-Time Employees
+Part-time Employees vs Full-time Employees

-According to SHRM, businesses provide more paid time off to salaried employees (57%) than to hourly employees (29%).
 Since hourly employees don’t work fixed or standard hours, you may want to determine their accrual rate per hour worked, rather than providing them a fixed number of hours per year, as an example.
 Or, you may want to set your accrual rate to match what full-time employees receive, which will end up being less, as they work fewer hours.